molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 We use the [*Mappings* template*](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/Mappings.xlsx) to describe the harmonisations.
 The
-[*Mappings* template*](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/Mappings.xlsx) consists of two sheets (DatasetMappings and VariableMappings).
+[*Mappings* template*](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/Mappings.xlsx) consists of two sheets (Dataset mappings and Variable mappings).
 It is used to define the mappings from source variables to target variables, or the Extraction, Transformation and Load (ETL) process from a data source to a common data model (CDM).
 You can download this
 [*filled out example*](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/Mappings_testCohort.xlsx)